ponylang/ponylang-website/content/blog/last-week-in-pony-012223.md

 [pony-tutorial #292](https://github.com/ponylang/pony-tutorial/issues/292)

-## RFCs

-Major changes in Pony go through a community driven process where members of the community can write up "requests for change" that detail what they think should be changed and why.
-RFCs can range from simple to complex.
-We welcome your participation.

 ---

 _Last Week In Pony_ is a weekly blog post to catch you up on the latest news for the Pony programming language.
 To learn more about Pony, check out [our website](https://ponylang.io), our Twitter account [@ponylang](https://twitter.com/ponylang), or our [Zulip community](https://ponylang.zulipchat.com).